 Survey Data to be collated for Deciphering Problem Areas & Effective Measures to counter the problems detected

-Post Mitigative Measures installation further surveys to evaluate Adequacy of installed mitigative measures
+Post Mitigative Measures installation further surveys to evaluate the Adequacy of installed mitigative measures

 Frequency of such surveys thereafter periodically

 The Safety factor question has been settled many times by Research, Experience, and Tests.
-In service, underground pipelines are safe if they are maintained properly and protected against Corrosion, that Devours the Vitals unchecked and undetected, and third party damage.
+In service, underground pipelines are safe if they are maintained properly and protected against Corrosion, which Devours the Vitals unchecked and undetected, and third-party damage.